jiashuyu/regie/README.md

 ## Test in Postman

-Furthermore, this is a SpringBoot Application with url mappings, so writing a huge command-line main function does not actually fit to it.
+Furthermore, this is a SpringBoot Application with url mappings, so writing a huge command-line main function does not actually fit to it, because as a course registration system, we really need to make sure that the URLs are working properly.
 In industries, we usually use Postman to test the urls and this is what I did here.
 Please see the screenshot evidence for the Postman tests.
 After the `RegieApplication` is running, please download and open Postman, click `import` at the upper-left next to `My Workspace` and upload the `regie.postman_collection.json` file under the `postman_tests` folder, and you'll see the tests I wrote and use them to test my REGIE system.